 Sensor (digital and film camera) technology and processing software continues to improve the quality and accuracy of the ortho datasets.
 At the same time, higher pixel resolution imagery is becoming more affordable.
 Many counties can now afford to use 6-inch resolution or even 3-inch resolution in cities.

 State-wide orthophotography, or aerial imagery is available as a streamed service from Missouri’s GIS clearinghouse, hosted at the University of Missouri.
-Details can be found here.
+For users who prefer to have the data files, the Missouri Map is set up to discover and download this data.